 Another great way to see this area is backpacking.
 When our daughter is a bit older, we plan to take her backpacking along the North Country Trail.
 We loved our time on the less trafficked parts of this trail and think a backpacking trip along here would be very serene and rejuvenating.
 For tips on backpacking, see What you can Learn from our First Backpacking Trip.

 We hope this guide helps you plan your trip to Pictured Rocks National Lakeshore.
+For a more updated version of this post, please see our Complete What to do Pictured Rocks National Lakeshore Guide.
 Anything you’d add to our guide on visiting Pictured Rocks National Lakeshore?
 We’d love to hear your feedback and questions.
 Please leave us a comment!

 And remember, Always Have A Trip Planned!